 For further reading about beautiful churches and their colorful glass read this post - Learn about the colorful church windows in Israel.

 Good Friday and Holy Saturday

-Good Friday procession along the Via Dolorosa in the Old’s City’s Christian Quarter, with many more pilgrims lining along the path, is one of the most iconic parts of Easter observance in Israel.
+The Good Friday procession along the Via Dolorosa in the Old’s City’s Christian Quarter, will make your Israel Easter holiday especially special.
+With many more pilgrims lining along the path, it is one of the most iconic parts of Easter observance in Israel.
 On this day, believers commemorate Jesus’ journey up to Golgotha, the place of his crucifixion.
 Believers walk in Jesus’ footsteps, holding crosses symbolizing the cross Jesus carried while walking this road.
 Known as The Way of the Cross, it’s a deeply spiritual and symbolic procession.

 The next day, on Holy Saturday, the pilgrims commonly gather at the Church of the Holy Sepulcher.
 The day proceeds with a number of events leading up to the main day of the week.
 Meanwhile, Orthodox Christians will enjoy a spectacular miracle – the Ceremony of the Holy Fire in the Church of the Holy Sepulcher.
 The Patriarch of Jerusalem goes inside a small structure built over Jesus’ tomb, and as he prays, two large candles are miraculously lit.
 With these candles, he lights those of the pilgrims, and they light other pilgrims’ candles.
 Orthodox Christian Great Saturday this year falls on April 18.

 Read here about the most impressive churches in Israel

 One of the holiest days in a year for a Christian arrives – the day Jesus was resurrected.
 The pilgrims gather for the splendid Easter Sunday Mass, filling the Church of the Holy Sepulcher, the plaza, and the streets.